 Initially, it seems Mr.Youngman means to use his wife as an example to illustrate his point, but the unexpected “please” at the end changes the meaning of “take my wife.”
 Now it literally means “take my wife” as in “take her away—you can have her; I don’t want her.”

 The comic effect occurs because the reader or listener must reinterpret the first part of the sentence to accommodate the double meaning of the latter part of the sentence.
 It takes advantage of the fact that one word can have different meanings in different contexts.

-I’m going to try to analyze the techniques used in paraprosdokians and give examples of each.
-In the strictest sense paraprosdokians rely on the manipulations of the meanings of words although it appears that the definition has stretched to include pithy wry observations.
+I’m going to analyze the techniques used and give examples of each.
+In the strictest sense, paraprosdokians rely on the manipulations of the meanings of words although it appears that the definition has stretched to include pithy wry observations.

 A boiled egg is hard…. to beat.

 In the above example, there are two puns.
 One reading of the phrase uses the word hard to mean firm or solid as in a hard-boiled egg and the word beat to mean come out ahead as in win a competition.
 The phrase means something like “A boiled egg tastes better than an egg cooked some other way.”

 However, hard can also mean difficult and to beat an egg can also mean to stir it vigorously to liquefy it.
 Now the sentence means “It is very difficult to liquefy an egg that has already been cooked.”